Cloud-RF/CloudRF-API-clients/README.md

 ## Commercial Use

 You are free to use the public API in commercial apps with attribution to *CloudRF*.
-If you need an exemption get in touch or buy [your own server](https://cloudrf.com/soothsayer).
+If you need an exemption get in touch or buy [your own server](https://cloudrf.com/soothsayer) for a white-label solution.

 *An example of acceptable use would be a online map with an option to add RF coverage as an extra layer.*

-If you are building an application or a business which is **critically dependent** upon our API, you should contact us first to let us know and establish a service level agreement.
+If you are building an application or a business which is **critically dependent** upon our public SaaS API, you should contact us first to let us know and establish a service level agreement.

 *A random example of unacceptable use would be a used car salesman with a business MBA launching a new RF planning tool, without prior communication, which just wraps our API for a markup.*